 Often, the lease agreement clearly states the party to account for environmental responsibilities of the station.
 If this document leaves this responsibility to the lessor, you needn’t bother with this — to an extent.
 On the other hand, if this agreement hands over the duty to you, you have to know the potential threat of contamination.

-Environmental considerations are vital to the success of a gas station.
+Environmental considerations, such as completing a phase 1 esa, are vital to the success of a gas station.
 If you’ve concluded the transaction before finding out an existing case of environmental contamination, you’ll find yourself in a case you don’t want to be.

 The remediation of these contaminations cost a lot.
 Who would have to cater for them?